DM587/dm561.github.io/_posts/2018-01-23-exercises.md

 	- A late delivery implies a penalty that depends on the importance of the order or the client and the tardiness of the delivery.

+#### Sheet 12: <a name="sheet12"></a> Exercises for Friday, May 18.

+1. Explain the derandomized version of the algorithm in Section 5.3.

+2. Do Exercise 5.7